Montana

 Greater Yellowstone Area expected to become warmer, drier

-This image shows a research raft on Spider Lake, Wind River Indian Reservation, Wind River Range, Wyoming.
+[ad_1] This image shows a research raft on Spider Lake, Wind River Indian Reservation, Wind River Range, Wyoming.
 (Credit: Bryan Schuman, University of Wyoming) Scientists with the U.S. Geological Survey, Montana State University and the University of Wyoming studied climate change in the Greater Yellowstone Area, or GYA, from 1950-2018.
-They evaluated how these changes could …
+They evaluated how these changes …

 Read moreGreater Yellowstone Area expected to become warmer, drier